jina-ai/docs/chapters/traversal.md

 ## General overview

-In Jina, the term Document refers to more than just a simple dataset.
+In Jina, the term Document refers to more than just a simple representation of datasets.
 A Document is used for both indexing and querying.
 A search query is also a Document itself.

 When you index a Document in Jina, it can be represented as a rooted recursive representation (tree).
 The representation consists of a *root node* and several *child nodes*.
 In Jina, the root node is the original Document itself, while the *left* and *right* children are referred to as *chunks* and *matches* respectively.
 The figure below illustrates a basic Document structure that consists of a Document (root node) as well as two child nodes (chunks and matches).